 There are two basic methodologies for injection.
 Sites that use DMS usually require only one injection point in the charge gas as DMS will readily disperse throughout the furnace system.
 Customers utilizing DMDS typically have injection points at each furnace section to ensure equal distribution to the furnace tubes.
 This method usually requires multiple measurement devices and atomization quills.

 Chemical trailers for DMS are capable of handling pressures of up to 100 psi, enabling the pressured transfer of DMS from the delivery trailer to the tank via a control valve and flow meter combination.
 Tank trucks unloading into this type of scenario must have a tank capable of handling the extra pressure associated with the transfer.
 Delivery can also be made via a pumping system, but this is less than an ideal situation.

 ChevronPhillips Chemical Co.
-(CP Chem) is the only producer of DMDS in North America, making CP Chem the only domestic manufacturer of both DMS and DMDS.
+(CP Chem) is the domestic manufacturer of both DMS and TBPS.
 Reactor Resources, LLC is the sole distributor of thiochemicals for CP Chem in the US, Canada, and Mexico.

 Contact Reactor Resources to discuss the optimum methodology and sulfur chemistry for your application.